bccp/website/pages/jobs.rst

 If you are interested in joining the group at Berkeley, please also consider applying to the `Chamberlain fellowship <https://www.physics.lbl.gov/owen-chamberlain-fellowship/>`_ at Lawrence Berkeley National Lab (by the October 15 deadline), and keep an eye on the AAS job register for upcoming opportunities.

-We also encourage you to apply to the Hubble/Einstein, NSF and any other fellowship you may be eligible for and to take it to Berkeley!
+Starting this year, you are able to take the `Brinson Prize Fellowship <https://www.stsci.edu/stsci-research/fellowships/brinson-prize-fellowship-program>`_ to UC Berkeley.
+We also encourage you to apply to the `Hubble/Einstein <https://www.stsci.edu/stsci-research/fellowships/nasa-hubble-fellowship-program>`_, `NSF <https://new.nsf.gov/funding/opportunities/nsf-astronomy-astrophysics-postdoctoral>`_ and any other fellowships you may be eligible for and to take them to Berkeley!